 Participation in ESP is voluntary.
 To maximize your school’s benefit from participating in ESP we recommend that each school do the following:

 - Appoint a Campus Leadership Team to attend ESP professional development workshops and seminars

 - Provide opportunities for the Leadership Team to share what they have learned with the rest of the faculty

 - Apply what has been learned to campus improvement goals

 - Conduct regular assessment of progress in relation to campus goals

 - Refine the learning environment and instructional practices through on-going professional development

 Conferences and Seminars

 Professional development conferences and seminars are at the heart of ESP.
 These events provide members with current educational research, theories, and policies while emphasizing campus implementation and classroom instruction.
 Seminars draw upon the expertise of state and national consultants.
 An Advisory Committee of teachers, principals, and superintendents recommends topics and speakers, helping ESP respond to campus and district needs and concerns.
 The professional development series is organized around school improvement themes broadly associated with one or more of the correlates of effective schools.
-"This year's theme is "Overcoming Poverty".
+"Passion and Well-Being: Driving Change from the Heart".